 Fagonia schweinfurthii Hadidi belongs to the family Zygophyllaceae.
 In Ayurveda it is called Dhanvayaasa, Dhanvayavaasa, Dhanvayaasaka, Duraalabhaa, Samudraantaa, Gaandhaari, Kachhuraa, Anantaa, Duhsparshaa 3 .

 F. schweinfurthii is annual to biennial, up to 25 cm tall, spiny, erect, undershrub, with more and less granular leaves; branches are thin, terete, triage, glabrous, and the leaves are opposite and 1-3 foliate.
 Petioles vary in length from 3 to 30 mm, are deeply striated, and are very slender; stipules have two pairs of sharp, very short petiolules.
-Geographically it distributed It in India, Pakistan, Iran, Eritrea, Ethiopia, Sudan, Somalia, and Kenya4,5.
+Geographically it distributed in India, Pakistan, Iran, Eritrea, Ethiopia, Sudan, Somalia, and Kenya4,5.
 In Yemen, F. schweinfurthii is distributed in Tihama, Shara’b, Muthaikhira, Aden, Lahj, Abyan, Qatabah, Demt, alHus’ein, Ashu’ib, Juban, Amran, Raydah, Huth, Haddah, E of Rada, Hadramout, Socotra6,7.

 Despite claims of F. schweinfurthii use in several regions of the world for the treatment of fever, wounds, and skin diseases, there is little to no scientific research on the plant's effects on blood coagulation.Therefore, this work aims to investigate the assumption and the potential of F. schweinfurthiias a medicinal plant for the treatment of blood coagulation disorders is important.